NeelimaRai/tech_task/README.md

 ## Introduction:

 This is an automated script written to test some functionalities of the housing page of the website https://madrid.craigslist.org/
-The script `madrid_craigslist_housing.robot` uses the file `keywords.robot`.
+The script `craigslist.robot` uses the file `keywords.robot`.
 This script will work for both chrome and firefox browsers.
 The details on prerequisites and how to run the script are mentioned below.

 ## Dependencies: